thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

     * kernel - a RISCV-64 kernel built with a recent Linux release
     * kernel load module - an ELF binary intended to be loaded into a running kernel
     * system library - libc.so or libssl.so copied from a generic Linux disk image
-    * system application - a user application linking against system libraries and running over a linux kernel
+    * system application - a user application linking against system libraries and running over a Linux kernel
 * built from source, with the development tip of the gcc toolchain and many explicit ISA extensions:
     * binutils assembly test suite - ISA extensions usually show up here first, along with preferred disassembly patterns
     * memcpy and other libc replacements coded with RISCV-64 ISA intrinsic extensions